Enjoy extended on-demand access to an ever-changing library of more than 4,800 titles.

-Passport is an added benefit for members pledging $60 ($5 per month) or more to WBGU-PBS.
-Passport offers extended access to an on-demand library of more than 2,000 PBS programs including Passport only programs, so you can watch when and where you want using your streaming device (laptop, computer, smart phone, smart TV, tablet, Roku, Apple TV®, etc.) Those eligible will receive an email from WBGU-PBS with instructions on how to activate the service.
+Passport is an added benefit for members pledging $60 annually ($5 per month) or more to WBGU-PBS.
+Passport offers extended access to an on-demand library of more than 2,000 PBS programs including Passport only programs.
+You can watch when and where you want using your streaming device (laptop, computer, smart phone, smart TV, tablet, streaming add-on, etc.) Those eligible will receive an email from WBGU-PBS with instructions on how to activate the service.
 To sign up, or if you’re having difficulty accessing Passport, call the station at 419-372-2700.

 What streaming device can I use to watch WBGU-PBS Passport?

-You can watch WBGU-PBS Passport via streaming with your ROKU®, computer, tablet, smartphone, Apple TV®, Amazon Fire TV® and Samsung TV with more devices coming soon!
+You can watch WBGU-PBS Passport using a streaming device added to your television including a ROKU®, Apple TV®, Amazon Fire TV® or Google Chromecast as well as on your Samsung Smart TV, computer, tablet or smartphone, with more devices being added!

 Click Here for Instructions on watching PBS video on ROKU